HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

 There are two approaches to defining Value Sets (think of these as “types” of a value set definition), Intensional and Extensional, repeated in part here for clarity:

 *   _Extensional Definition_: Explicitly enumerating each of the Value Set concepts.
-*   _Extensional Definition_: Explicitly enumerating each of the Value Set concepts.
+*	_Intensional Definition_: Defining an algorithm that, when executed by a machine (or interpreted by a human being), yields the desired set of elements.

 Both approaches are used frequently in defining Value Sets but intensional definitions may use text that is not directly computable and therefore requires human interpretation to determine a reliable set of concepts that make up the actual Value Set Expansion Code Set.